Update: GangFlasher-ST, The Swiss Army Knife of In-Circuit Programmers, 40 MB/s on more MCUs and MPUs

 Moving from prototyping to production has its challenges, one of them being programming firmware onto systems.
-Indeed, flashing one board during development is straightforward.
-However, installing code on a myriad of devices simultaneously is a whole different process.
+Flashing one board during development is straightforward.
+Installing code on a myriad of devices simultaneously is a whole different process.
 One answer to this problem takes the form of the GangFlasher-ST, an in-circuit programming software tool from Elprotronic, an ST Authorized Partner.
-Until now, the tool was only compatible with the STM32MP1, but the Canadian company recently announced support for the STM32L4, STM32L5, and STM32H7.
+At first, the tool was only compatible with the STM32MP1, but the Canadian company brought support for the STM32L4, STM32L5, and STM32H7.
+And now, Elprotronic has added the STM32MP13 to its list of compatible devices.
+The GangFlasher-ST is also compatible with custom boards using PHYTEC-phyCORE SiPSs and user-defined tress for third-party platforms using the STM32MP13.

 GangFlasher-ST and the Journey From Development to Production